 In honor of World Diabetes Day, I wanted to share with you 3 things Type 1 Diabetes has taught me, 3 things I plan to accomplish by World Diabetes Day 2019, and 3 ways you can help spread the word about Type 1 Diabetes.

-I have been a "dia-badass" for about 5 years now.
+I have been a "dia-badass" for a few years now.
 And apart from having to grow up, figure out what a 401k is, pay bills before going shopping, pay rent, and do my taxes (basically everything that defines "adulting"), I have had to learn how to manage a disease that can kill me at any moment.

 Sounds daunting because it is.
 But I have learned a lot in these past few years about my disease, myself, and what my body needs in order to stay healthy.
 Here are the top three things my Type 1 Diabetes diagnosis has taught me: